toddmoy/training-and-recovery/source/2014-10-12-another-one-bites-the-dust.html.markdown

 tags:
 ---

 Another 12 down.
-All total, it took three tries.
-I went in with that goal in mind and took it down immediately.
+All total, it took three tries in three sessions.
+I went in with the goal of taking it down and sent it immediately.

 After that, I one-hung a few other 12s.
 All seemed doable, but I just needed to suss out the moves better.
 In one case, a draw got hung on my harness and caused me to stop.
 Feels good man.